 Centre for HIV and Sexual Health runs a wide range of courses and seminars ranging from equality and diversity to helping young people survive transition (from primary to secondary or child to adolescent) with their self-esteem intact www.sexualhealthsheffield.nhs.uk/training-events/training-courses

 Family Planning Association offers high quality training to support people’s sexual health and rights.
 Their varied programme of courses offers professionals the opportunity to discuss issues, learn new information, practise skills and explore values and attitudes in a safe environment.
-Courses are all designed to support the professional development of anyone working in a sexual health setting, including those working with young people and disabled people.
-They run a course called How to Turn Dreams to a Reality to support people with learning difficulties on sex and relationshiips.
+Courses are all designed to support the professional development of anyone working in a sexual health setting, including those working with young people and learning disabled people.
 The fpa also offers University level accreditation on some of their courses.
 You can ask for specific training which is not yet available.
-Call Paul Casey on 020 7608 5277. www.fpa.org.uk/professionals/trainingcourses
+Call Clare Lightly email@example.com on 020 7608 5277. www.fpa.org.uk/professionals/trainingcourses

 Headway runs a training course called Sex and Sexuality after Brain Injury www.headway.org.uk/sex-and-sexuality-after-brain-injury.aspx

 Institute of Psychosexual Medicine provides education and training in psychosexual medicine for health professionals www.ipm.org.uk.